GaryGapinski/fail2ban-extras/filter.d/sshd-extra.md

 Those sshd_config settings of course require that both the server and the (desired) client are compatible implementations of the OpenSSH protocol.
 Ensure that desired clients will be accommodated lest Self Denial occur.
+[https://ssh-comparison.quendi.de/](https://ssh-comparison.quendi.de/) has a nice comparison of implementations.

-This configuration — deliberately — does not include algorithms which are [mandatory-to-implement](https://tools.ietf.org/html/rfc4253) (e.g., 3des-cbc, diffie-hellman-group1-sha1, hmac-sha1) or recommended.
+This configuration — deliberately — does not include algorithms which are [mandatory-to-implement](https://tools.ietf.org/html/rfc4253) (e.g., ssh-rsa, 3des-cbc, diffie-hellman-group1-sha1, hmac-sha1) or recommended.
 Requisite implementation does not entail requisite usage.

 This configuration
-— particularly the restrictions on host key, key exchange, cipher, and MAC algorithms — has been observed to effectively deny over 80% of unwanted arrivees (which at the the time of this writing predominantly identify as `SSH-2.0-libssh-0.6.3` and for which I have no good explanation of ban efficacy).
+— particularly the restrictions on host key, key exchange, cipher, and MAC algorithms — has been observed to effectively deny over 80% of unwanted arrivees (which at the the time of this writing predominantly identify as `SSH-2.0-libssh-0.6.3`¹).
 These FIN ACK as soon as they see the server key exchange init (observed as `Connection closed by … [preauth]`).
 The ones which get farther send client key exchange init and then the server FIN ACKs (observed as `Unable to negotiate … no matching key exchange method found`).
+Those which manage a key exchange fail authentication.

 ## Usage